Medicare Advantage Plans in Tennessee

 Tennessee Medicare Advantage Plan Coverage

-Medicare is broken into parts.
-These include Part A (hospital/inpatient coverage) and Part B (medical coverage).
-If you receive your Medicare through Parts A and B, this is known as Original Medicare.
-Original Medicare beneficiaries must add standalone Medicare Part D coverage if they need prescription drugs.
+Original Medicare consists of Part A (hospital/inpatient coverage) and Part B (medical coverage).
+Original Medicare beneficiaries must add standalone Medicare Part D coverage to cover prescription drugs.

-Medicare Advantage (Part C) plans are sold by private insurers and provide Medicare Part A and B coverages.
-Some plans also incorporate Part D coverage (more on Part D below).
-Medicare requires all Medicare Advantage plans to cover at least the same A and B benefits as Original Medicare — and many Part C policies also provide additional coverage options such as dental, hearing and vision coverage.
+Medicare Advantage (Part C) plans are sold by private insurers and provide Medicare Part A and B coverage.
+Most also incorporate Part D coverage.
+Many Part C policies also provide additional coverage options such as dental, hearing, and vision benefits.

-Medicare Advantage plans in Tennessee typically allow you to see doctors and providers within a provider network.
+Medicare Advantage plans typically require you to see doctors and providers within a provider network to take full advantage of your benefits.
 These are a group of Medicare-approved medical professionals in an area that have signed a contract to treat an insurance company’s customers.
 Your provider network is generally based on where you live.

 How you interact with your provider network depends on the type of plan you have.
 Two common types of Medicare Advantage plans in Tennessee are Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).